Jewish Christianity: Saul of Tarsus (Paul the Apostle)

 According to Larry Hurtado, "the christology and devotional stance that Paul affirmed (and shared with others in the early Jesus-movement) was… a distinctive expression within a variegated body of Jewish messianic hopes."
 According to Dunn, Paul presents, in his epistles, a Hellenised Christianity.
 According to Ehrman, "Paul's message, in a nutshell, was a Jewish apocalyptic proclamation with a seriously Christian twist."

 Paul was in contact with the early Christian community in Jerusalem, led by James the Just.
 Fragments of their beliefs in an exalted and deified Jesus, what Mack called the "Christ cult," can be found in the writings of Paul.
 According to the New Testament, Saul of Tarsus first persecuted the early Jewish Christians, but then converted.
 He adopted the name Paul and started proselytizing among the gentiles, adopting the title "Apostle to the Gentiles".
 Saint Peter, Paul and other Jewish Christians told the Jerusalem council that Gentiles were receiving the Holy Spirit, and so convinced the leaders of the Jerusalem Church to allow gentile converts exemption from most Jewish commandments at the Council of Jerusalem, which opened the way for a much larger Christian Church, extending far beyond the Jewish community.

 While Paul was inspired by the early Christian apostles, his writings elaborate on their teachings, and also give interpretations which are different from other teachings as documented in the canonical gospels, early Acts and the rest of the New Testament, such as the Epistle of James.

-Paul was, before his conversion, an antagonist of the followers of Jesus.
-Initially he persecuted the "church of God."
-Then he converted, starting to proselytize among the gentiles.